tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_endpoint_definitions.md

 ## Terminology for the endpoint definition varies

 Now let's document the endpoints.
 When you list the endpoint definitions / URLs, the term you use to describe this section also varies.
-Here are some terms I see:
+Here are some terms you might see:

 * Requests
 * Endpoints